During your stay

 We encourage all patients to wash their hands before eating.
 Please ask a member of staff if you need any assistance.
 A hand wipe will also be provided on your meal tray.

-To help reduce the spread of infection, including coronavirus, you should wash your hands with soap and water often – for at least 20 seconds.
+To help reduce the spread of infection, you should wash your hands with soap and water often – for at least 20 seconds.
 Where soap and water are not available, please use hand sanitiser gel.

 Please wash your hands (or apply hand sanitiser gel):